 Bio and Research Interests

-In addition to conducting clinical research, she serves as a member of the Mass General Steering Clinical Research Nurse Committee and as the COVID Safety Officer for the Metabolism Unit.
-Ms. Chu is also a dedicated volunteer health educator at different Boston HIV community service organizations.
+In addition to conducting clinical research, she is a member of the MGH Clinical Research Nurse Collaborative and the COVID Safety Officer for the Metabolism Unit.
+Ms. Chu has received the MGH Pillar of Excellence Award and is a dedicated volunteer health educator at different Boston HIV community service organizations.

 Current Research Studies: